Yosofhatem/BookStore_SW2/README.md

 ## Side info:
 The database are an image that i pull the image MySQL from Dockerhup and make a connection with the back-end that no need to install the dependencies or any application  **"the power of Docker"**,

-For the back-end all i do is make a docker file that copy my .jar file which has all my code and dependencies that all for any one take the code and run with no installiation for any thing.
+For the back-end all i do is make a docker file that copy my .jar file which has all my code and dependencies that for any one take the code and run with no installiation for any thing.

 front-end is done by my teammate which i am so gratitude to .